mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 This updated configuration will trigger a terraform update plan.
-However, the underlying cluster will not face any changes after the apply, as both configurations represent a geo sharded cluster with 2 zones and 2 shards in each one.
+However, the underlying cluster will not face any changes after the `apply` command, as both configurations represent a geo sharded cluster with 2 zones and 2 shards in each one.

 <a id="migration-replicaset"></a>
-### Migrating existing advanced_cluster type REPLICASET
+### Migrate existing advanced_cluster type REPLICASET

 -> **NOTE:**  Please consider the following complementary documentation providing details on transitioning from a replicaset to a sharded cluster: https://www.mongodb.com/docs/atlas/scale-cluster/#convert-a-replica-set-to-a-sharded-cluster.

-Considering the following replica set configuration:
+Consider the following replica set configuration:
 ```
 resource "mongodbatlas_advanced_cluster" "test" {
     project_id   = var.project_id